 I don’t.
 In fact, I live on the other side of the country from the Dutch capital city.
 How do you like that?

 Of course, if you want to get nitpicky (which, around here, we highly encourage), the “other side of the country” is only an hour and a half away by car — inevitable traffic notwithstanding.
-So while I’m not exactly a local, I do travel to Amsterdam fairly regularly.
-Today, I’d like to share with you a few of the lessons I’ve learned about this fair city.
+So while I’m not exactly a local, I do travel to Amsterdam fairly regularly; and as a sympathetic fellow tourist, I’ve decided to share with you a few of the lessons I’ve learned about this fair city.

 (I think this is the small-town influence kicking in.
 Enjoy it while it lasts!)